Site icon Sierra Living Concepts Blog

 The Art of Decorating A Bookcase

-Bookcase and decoration go hand-in-hand.
+Bookcases and decoration go hand-in-hand.
 Whether you’re looking to accentuate an empty wall or are simply searching for a place to feature your extensive book/décor collection, a solid wood bookcase is a perfect way to do so.
-However, the art of bookshelf decor requires a bit of finesse, and if you’re searching for some great ways to ornament yours, then further we’ve compiled a few suggestions for you.
-No matter what kind of a bookshelf you’ve got – be it rustic, reclaimed wood, or solid wood – here’s your guide on exactly how you can translate accessorizing into bookshelf compartments:
+However, the art of bookshelf decor requires a bit of finesse, and if you’re searching for some wonderful ways to ornament yours, then further, we’ve compiled a few suggestions for you.
+No matter what kind of a bookshelf you’ve got—be it rustic, reclaimed wood, or solid wood—here’s your guide on exactly how you can translate accessorizing into bookshelf compartments:

-The first order of business is always what you want to display on the shelves.
-When you know your trinkets/ornaments/accessories, you’ll automatically start getting a hang of what to do, how to pair different baubles, etc. If you’re floundering, here are a few recommendations for you:
+The first step is to decide what you want to showcase on the shelves.
+Knowing your trinkets, ornaments, and accessories will automatically help you understand how to arrange and pair different baubles.
+If you’re floundering, here are a few recommendations for you:

 2. The basic rules of arrangement